gcl8a/mqtt/examples/atmega32u4-client/readme.md

 # MQTT Romi example

-This example works with the `ESP32-wifi-uart` example to allow you to connect an ATmega32U4 (e.g., as on a [Pololu Romi](https://www.pololu.com/docs/0J69) or Arduino Leonardo) to an MQTT broker.
+This example is paired with the `ESP32-wifi-uart` example to allow you to connect an ATmega32U4 (e.g., as on a [Pololu Romi](https://www.pololu.com/docs/0J69) or Arduino Leonardo) to an MQTT broker.
 The ESP32 will manage the MQTT connectivity; this code interacts with the ESP32 through a UART connection.

 **Note that level-shifting is required or you will damage your ESP32.**